 Others, such as partnerships or corporations, take more work to set up.
 The type of business entity you choose will depend on what kind of business you’re running, your future plans, and whether you co-own it with others.

-We recommend registering as a limited liability company (LLC).
-Unless you’re on track to become the next Warby Parker, in which case you should consult a lawyer!
-LLC status separates your personal and business assets—giving you the liability protection of a corporation at a lower cost.
+Consider registering as a limited liability company (LLC), as this status separates your personal and business assets—giving you the liability protection of a corporation at a lower cost.
 And it offers potential tax benefits, depending on how you choose to file.

 Choose an accounting method

-There are two ways to handle your accounting: cash, and accrual.
+There are two ways for business owners to handle accounting: cash, and accrual.
 Whichever one you choose, you need to stick with it.
 So, it’s important to make the right choice now.
-(You *can *change accounting methods, but you have to go through a government process.)
+(You can change accounting systems, but you have to go through a government process.)